Wisdom of the crowd: Dialectical bootstrapping: improving the estimates of the "crowd within"

-Problems
+Challenges and solution approaches

 Wisdom-of-the-crowds research routinely attributes the superiority of crowd averages over individual judgments to the elimination of individual noise, an explanation that assumes independence of the individual judgments from each other.
 Thus the crowd tends to make its best decisions if it is made up of diverse opinions and ideologies.

 Averaging can eliminate random errors that affect each person's answer in a different way, but not systematic errors that affect the opinions of the entire crowd in the same way.
-So for instance, a wisdom-of-the-crowd technique would not be expected to compensate for cognitive biases.
+For instance, a wisdom-of-the-crowd technique would not be expected to compensate for cognitive biases.

 Scott E. Page introduced the diversity prediction theorem: "The squared error of the collective prediction equals the average squared error minus the predictive diversity".
 Therefore, when the diversity in a group is large, the error of the crowd is small.

+Henning Piezunka and Oliver Schilke provide experimental evidence that people participating in the aggregation of opinions with the intent to leverage the wisdom of the crowd often do not share their sincere opinion, but engage in strategic voting.

 Miller and Stevyers reduced the independence of individual responses in a wisdom-of-the-crowds experiment by allowing limited communication between participants.
 Participants were asked to answer ordering questions for general knowledge questions such as the order of U.S. presidents.
 For half of the questions, each participant started with the ordering submitted by another participant (and alerted to this fact), and for the other half, they started with a random ordering, and in both cases were asked to rearrange them (if necessary) to the correct order.
 Answers where participants started with another participant's ranking were on average more accurate than those from the random starting condition.
 Miller and Steyvers conclude that different item-level knowledge among participants is responsible for this phenomenon, and that participants integrated and augmented previous participants' knowledge with their own knowledge.

-Crowds tend to work best when there is a correct answer to the question being posed, such as a question about geography or mathematics.
-When there is not a precise answer crowds can come to arbitrary conclusions.

-The wisdom of the crowd effect is easily undermined.
-Social influence can cause the average of the crowd answers to be wildly inaccurate, while the geometric mean and the median are far more robust.

-(This relies on the uncertainty and trust, ergo experience of an individuals estimate to be known. i.e. the average of 10 learned individuals on a topic will vary from the average of 10 individuals who know nothing of the topic on hand even in a situation where a known truth exists and it is incorrect to just mix the total population of opinions assuming all to be equal as that will incorrectly dilute the impact of signal from the learned individuals over the noise of the un-educated.)